 "Life? or Theater?" testifies to a self-confident artistic practice through innovative and powerful pictorial inventions as well as subtle ironic nuances.
 Outside of her art as well, Salomon emerges as a sovereign protagonist – despite family misfortunes and anti-Semitic persecution.
 Her life's work thus offers a unique insight into the complex and violently truncated life of a young artist.

 You would like to look at all the pages of "Life? or Theater?"
 Here you can view the entire work consisting of 769 gouaches and 320 transparent pages.
 Wherever the word "Music" appears in black letters to the right of the image you can listen to the respective tunes.
-Have fun!

 Organized in cooperation with the Jewish Museum Amsterdam.